danielstocks/lizard/BACKLOG.md

     invalid play: D6

 ## Done
-- Bug: Fix Unique identifiers for (Snake) cards, not be confused with Spades (S)
+- Bug: Added unique ids for Snake (SNAKE) cards, not be confused with Spades (S)
-- Feature: Rotate Dealer
+- Feature: Rotate dealer every new round
 - Bug: Last round there is no trump card (deck is empty)
 - Feature: Calculate scores and declare winner
 - Chore: Refactor and write unit tests for core game logic